Why Smart Incident Management Needs NLP (Part 1)

 Key Capabilities of Numerify’s NLP Engine

-Keyword feature extraction – Keyword extraction for Incident text data needs to go beyond the standard tokenization & lemmatization that is generally used for text preprocessing.
+Keyword extraction for Incident text data needs to go beyond the standard tokenization and lemmatization that is generally used for text preprocessing.
 Terms such as IP addresses, email addresses, URLs, asset ids are significant for analytics and thus standard text preprocessing needs to be enhanced to handle such non-straightforward tokens.
-E.g. terms like “192.168.67.45”, “firstname.lastname@example.org”, “/proj/mps33b/rev2”, “L343HH23” are quite common in Incident and need special processing.
+E.g. terms like “192.168.67.45”, “firstname.lastname@example.org”, “/proj/mps33b/rev2”, “L343HH23” are quite common in incident and need special processing.

-Domain-based Stopwords – Off-the-shelf text analytics packages and libraries typically work with a standard English language stopwords list as provided by Python NLTK or Stanford CoreNLP.
-This stopwords list is insufficient for ITSM and needs to be enhanced with the domain context.
-E.g. Words like “issue” or “incident” which occur very frequently across Incident text data are not a part of the English stopwords list.
-However, from an ITSM point of view, these are actual stopwords as they do not add any new information to the analysis we are doing.
+Off-the-shelf text analytics packages and libraries typically work with a standard English language stop words list as provided by Python NLTK or Stanford CoreNLP.
+This stop words list is insufficient for ITSM and needs to be enhanced with the domain context.
+E.g. Words like “issue” or “incident” which occur very frequently across Incident text data are not a part of the English stop words list.
+However, from an ITSM point of view, these are actual stop words as they do not add any new information to the analysis we are doing.

-Similarity identification – This is the core of the NLP engine and does the main task of isolating groups of similar Incidents based on text data.
-This core algorithm draws on industry standard techniques of Topic Modelling, Entity Recognition and Information Retrieval, and has been fine tuned for the ITSM context.
+This is the core of the NLP engine and does the main task of isolating groups of similar incidents based on text data.
+This core algorithm draws on industry standard techniques of topic modeling, entity recognition and information retrieval, and has been fine-tuned for the ITSM context.
 This algorithm is generic in nature and can be applied to any process area beyond Incident such as problem or change request.